chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/embedded-languages.md

 - For auto-completion request at `<|`, the HTML language server uses the HTML language service to provide HTML completions.
 - For auto-completion request at `<style>.foo { | }</style>`, the HTML language server uses the CSS language service to provide CSS completions.

-Let's examine the [lsp-embedded-language-service](https://github.com/microsoft/vscode-extension-samples/tree/main/lsp-embedded-language-service) sample, a simplified version of the HTML language server that implements auto-completion for HTML and CSS, and diagnostic errors for CSS.
+Let's examine the [lsp-embedded-language-service](https://github.com/microsoft/vscode-插件-samples/tree/main/lsp-embedded-language-service) sample, a simplified version of the HTML language server that implements auto-completion for HTML and CSS, and diagnostic errors for CSS.

 ### Language Services sample

->**Note**: This sample assumes knowledge of the [Programmatic Language Features topic](/api/language-extensions/programmatic-language-features) and the [Language Server extension guide](/api/language-extensions/language-server-extension-guide).
-The code builds on top of [lsp-sample](https://github.com/microsoft/vscode-extension-samples/tree/main/lsp-sample).
+>**Note**: This sample assumes knowledge of the [Programmatic Language Features topic](/api/language-插件/programmatic-language-features) and the [Language Server 插件 guide](/api/language-插件/language-server-插件-guide).
+The code builds on top of [lsp-sample](https://github.com/microsoft/vscode-插件-samples/tree/main/lsp-sample).

-The source code is available at [microsoft/vscode-extension-samples](https://github.com/microsoft/vscode-extension-samples/tree/main/lsp-embedded-language-service).
+The source code is available at [microsoft/vscode-插件-samples](https://github.com/microsoft/vscode-插件-samples/tree/main/lsp-embedded-language-service).

-Compared to the [lsp-sample](https://github.com/microsoft/vscode-extension-samples/tree/main/lsp-sample), the client-side code is the same.
+Compared to the [lsp-sample](https://github.com/microsoft/vscode-插件-samples/tree/main/lsp-sample), the client-side code is the same.

 As mentioned above, the server breaks down the document into different language regions to handle the embedded content.